- “I can use this to cement all of my indirect restorations.”

 Working time of Duo-Link Universal allows placement of multiple restorations before gelling starts to occur.
 The cement is not overly sensitive to the LED light for tack curing, and optional curing of 40 seconds per surface can be done; self-curing time was within the acceptable range for consultants.

 Easy clean-up after tack curing is a positive feature of Duo-Link Universal.
 A 3-4 second cure per surface produces a firm gel that can be peeled off the margins; the cement is quite translucent (Milky White shade was not evaluated) and the excess is not always visible.
 After final curing of the cement, it is hard and more difficult to remove.
 Complete cleanup and flossing after tack curing are recommended.

 Duo-Link Universal is compatible with many adhesive systems and can be used to cement restorations of all substrates.
 Fifteen percent of consultants rated Duo-Link Universal better than other adhesive resin cements they had used and 69% rated it equivalent.
 Forty-six percent would switch to Duo-Link Universal and 77% would recommend it.

-Check carefully for excess cement.
-It The Universal shade is nearly clear and hard to detect visually.
+- Check carefully for excess cement.
+The Universal shade is nearly clear and hard to detect visually.